MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/getting-started-common-controls.md

 For even more controls, see [Controls list](https://msdn.microsoft.com/library/windows/apps/mt185406).

-**Note**  For a list of controls for Windows Store apps using JavaScript and HTML, see [Controls list](https://msdn.microsoft.com/library/windows/apps/hh465453).
+**Note**  For a list of controls for UWP apps using JavaScript and HTML, see [Controls list](https://msdn.microsoft.com/library/windows/apps/hh465453).

 ### Next step